The Armchair Traveler Ritual

 ⚡ The Quick Scoop

-The Vibe: Turning a corner in a quiet desert slot canyon and coming face-to-face with a wall of 1960s Detroit steel.
+The Vibe: Turning a corner in a quiet desert slot canyon and coming face-to-face with a massive, rusted wall of 1960s Detroit steel holding up the highway.

 Must See: The ironic, perfectly preserved "Trucks Enter Here" sign shoved right into the middle of the rusty car pile.